PFTL/website/content/blog/27_Custom_CRM.rst

 Adding HTML to the message
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Now it is time to make your messages more beautiful by adding HTML to them.
 Coding HTML e-mails is a complicated subject because there are many things to take into account.
 First, e-mail clients work differently from each other, meaning that the way your e-mail is displayed depends on how it is opened.
 Screen sizes change, and therefore your e-mail should have a fixed width or it will look very ugly on some devices.
-Being aware of these problems, I would suggest you to check ready-made templates developed by designers who took care of all of this.
+Being aware of these problems, I would suggest you check ready-made templates developed by designers who took care of all of this.

 In this tutorial, we are going to use `Cerberus <https://tedgoas.github.io/Cerberus/>`_ which, among other things, is open source and free.
 If you unzip the contents, you will find 3 important files: **cerberus-fluid.html**, **cerberus-responsive.html**, and **cerberus-hybrid.html**.
 Those are three different templates which you can use.
 We are going to use the responsive version.